Thailand has long been a popular destination for expats, drawing retirees, digital nomads, and many seeking to begin a new life abroad.

 Adapting to Thai Culture

-Preparing for the cultural differences you will encounter in any country is an important part of being an expat.
+Preparing for the cultural differences you will encounter in any country is integral to being an expat.
 Doing so helps decrease cultural shock and increase your ability to connect with and respect the locals and their culture.

-So, what do you need to understand about Thai culture and customs before you go?
+So, what must you understand about Thai culture and customs before you go?

 Here are a few things to keep in mind:

-- The concept of “saving face” is important in Thai culture, which means avoiding public embarrassment or causing others to lose face.
+- The concept of “saving face” is crucial in Thai culture, which means avoiding public embarrassment or causing others to lose face.

 Learning the Language